stevecondylios/bookingcom-google-maps-reviews/README.md

-This Chrome extension makes Booking.com link to the Google Maps reviews for that hotel.
+# Booking.com to Google Maps Chrome Extension

+A Chrome extension that adds a Google Maps button to Booking.com property pages and automatically opens the Reviews tab.